-The ADS40 is an excellent tool for true-orthophoto production unit when used with post-processing software that calculates a reliable DSM (Digital Surface Model) based on multiple image matching.
-Laser-scanning (LIDAR) produces a point cloud with a limited density.
+The ADS40 is an excellent tool for true-orthophoto production when used with post-processing software that calculates a reliable DSM (Digital Surface Model) based on multiple image matching.
+Laser-scanning (LiDAR) produces a point cloud with a limited density.
 Up to now the only way to make a good 3D city model is to actually vectorize the outlines of the buildings (rooftops).
 At the same swath coverage, the ADS40 imagery has approximately a 10x higher point density which results in accurate building edges.
 In other words the ADS40 is a serious competitor to the laser scanner with respect to the creation of DSM's.
 The DSM's are also better than those derived from aerial photography because imagery from three or more viewing angles can be used to match points.
 This has been proven both by DLR using HRSC data and by the ISTAR Company using ADS40 data.
 The DSM that ISTAR derives from three line imagery is about 10 times as dense as a LIDAR DSM and because of the oblique viewing angles it is possible to eliminate occlusions, which is difficult with LIDAR.
 The examples in Fig. 7 and 8 show a DSM and a True Ortho derived from ADS40 imagery by Earthdata using the ISTAR software.

-Fig.7: DSM derived from 30cm GSD ADS40 three line imagery
+Fig. 8; DSM derived from 30 cm GSD ADS40 3-line image

-Fig.8: True Ortho Map based on a 30cm GSD DSM
+Fig. 9: True Ortho Map based on 30 cm GSD DSM